smilecs/ketro/README.md

 If you need to expose the models via your domain or any other layer.

-- Note: The Kcore models are still accessible via the Ketro project, this other implementation is just for those who want a simpler way to segrate their modules without having to include Ketro in every part of their project were only the models are needed.
+- Note: The Kcore models are still accessible via the Ketro project, this other implementation is just for those who want a simpler way to separate their modules without having to include Ketro in every part of their project were only the models are needed.